-Foreign investment in Australia has been accelerating, with foreign investors now accounting for 49% of investors today.
+Foreign investment in Australia has been accelerating, with foreign investors now accounting for 46% of investors in Australian-based private funds today.

 Foreign investment in Australia rose by over $430 billion to almost $4.6 trillion year on year, with private equity remaining the dominant asset class.

 Alongside this growth, Australia's foreign investment regime has undergone significant developments in recent years, and further changes are afoot.